 At Smith Assembly, we believe that embracing and empowering a breadth of perspectives results in better culture and better business.
 Global Innovators are solution-driven, brave, collaborative, and inspiring leaders from around the world who are pushing forward innovation in their own communities.
-In this blog post, I’d like to introduce you to Enoc Ramírez, a Global Innovator from Oaxaca Mexico with whom we collaborated to co-design our 2021 Team Building Workshops.
+In this blog post, I’d like to introduce you to Enoc Ramírez, a Global Innovator from Oaxaca Mexico with whom we collaborated to co-design our workshops.

 A Skilled Maker & Designer of Dozens of Machines